ronnahmias/book-library/Readme.md

 - In loan route there is option to add past loan with start and end loan dates.
 - The client unique identifier is Email (It can be change according to other requirements).
 - When adding new book to the app number of replicas being created in order to track and assign each copy to a different serial.
+- Basic Api Key - Insert Key inside the .env file and then in the swagger type it on authorize.

 ## Pre Installations